Degrees of incomputability, realizability and constructive reverse mathematics: Key principles

 The notion of a clopen tree is a bit weird, but we use this notion as it is useful for understanding the relationship among non-constructive principles.
 For a collection $\mathcal{T}$ of trees, we mean by {\em weak K\"onig's lemma for $\mathcal{T}$} the statement that every infinite tree in $\mathcal{T}$ has an infinite path.
 Then, we denote by ${\sf WKL}_{\leq 2}$, ${\sf WKL}_{=2}$, ${\sf WKL}_{\rm aou}$, ${\sf WKL}_{\rm conv}$, and ${\sf WKL}_{\rm clop}$ weak K\"onig's lemma for $2$-trees, rational $2$-trees, aou-trees, convex trees, and convex clopen trees, respectively.

-It is known that, over elementary analysis ${\sf EL}_0$, the binary expansion principle ${\sf BE}$ is equivalent to weak K\"onig's lemma for $2$-trees, ${\sf WKL}_{\leq 2}$, and the intermediate value theorem ${\sf IVT}$ is equivalent to weak K\"onig's lemma for convex trees, ${\sf WKL}_{\rm conv}$, cf.~\cite{BIKN}.
-For the relationship among these principles, see Figure \ref{figure:principles-wkl} and Section \ref{section:implications} for the proofs.
+\begin{remark} It is known that, over elementary analysis ${\sf EL}_0$, the binary expansion principle ${\sf BE}$ is equivalent to weak K\"onig's lemma for $2$-trees, ${\sf WKL}_{\leq 2}$, and the intermediate value theorem ${\sf IVT}$ is equivalent to weak K\"onig's lemma for convex trees, ${\sf WKL}_{\rm conv}$; see~\cite{BIKN}.
+For the relationship among these principles, see Figure \ref{figure:principles-wkl} and Section \ref{section:implications} for the proofs. \end{remark}